-- listPath Here, the name and path of a list, containing the mapping of codes and file names, is defined.
-If only a name is given, the library path is assumed. - listForm This entry defines the format of the list.
+listPath Here, the name and path of a list, containing the mapping of codes and file names, is defined.
+If only a name is given, the library path is assumed.

+listForm This entry defines the format of the list.
 Each line must be in the order code, file name, and an optional folder name.

-% s is a wildcard for any characters %[^;] is a wildcard for any character up to a semicolon %5s is a wildcard for a string of exactly 5 characters %[0-9] is a wildcard for the characters 0 - 9 layerName The name of the layer, which will be added for the marker.
+%s is a wildcard for any characters %[^;] is a wildcard for any character up to a semicolon %5s is a wildcard for a string of exactly 5 characters %[0-9] is a wildcard for the characters 0 - 9 filePath This entry defines the path of the imported files.
+If empty, the library path is used.